bamlab/dev-standards/contributing/standard.s.md

 Thus they have more context and are able to onboard other dev by presenting the impact.

 ## Checks
-- Has an owner with a link to his Github Profile
+- Has an owner with a link to their Github Profile
 - Should contain all the the parts present in this document
   - Title
   - Checks